The British Geological Survey (BGS) publishes several maps at different scales which cover Fforest Fawr Geopark.

 Four sheets of the ‘England and Wales’ series of geological maps are required to give complete coverage of the Geopark.

 These appear in blue covers and are available at £12.00 each.
-Sheets 212 and 213 are also available as parts of packs which contain brief explanations of the local geology.
-Both packs cost £18.00 Sheet 212 was published in spring 2009.
+Sheets 212 and 213 are also available as parts of packs which contain ‘sheet explanations’; brief accounts (about 38 pages) of the local geology.
+Both packs cost £18.00

 Sheets 230 and 231 are available as ‘Solid with drift’ versions which show the bedrock geology and as ‘solid and drift’ versions which also show the superficial deposits such as peat, alluvium and glacial deposits.
 A ‘memoir’ describing the area covered by sheet 231 is also available.